joaobzao/Identifiers/README.md

-# Identifiers for UI testing: using property wrappers
+# Identifiers for UI testing: using property wrappers (work-in-progress 👷🔧️👷‍♀️⛏)
 #ios-tech

 Welcome to the second part of this **Identifiers for UI testing** series.
 In the previous part we have covered an effortlessly way to generate and assign identifiers to UI views using a reflection based approach.